mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 With double the size of the supercell, you may also halve the kpoints: this allows it to be calculated faster without losing accuracy.
 However, it will still take significantly longer to calculate.

 Specifying 1 of the boron atoms to be called `B:exi` and making changing the potential block to only affect that means that we simulate only 1 of the boron atoms losing that electron - by doing this we prevent the interaction problem mentioned above.
 Re-run Castep and Optados.
-There will now be 16 output files, rather than just 2 - there is a core edge output for every atom - `bn_ B 1    K1     B:exi_core_edge.dat` is the core edge result for the boron with the missing 1s electron.
-The spaces in the file name are a bit awkward so let's rename it to `bn_BExi.dat` Let's plot it on xmgrace, using the same method as before (again there are 6 columns, so plot "1:2" and "1:5" - also set include the lines `WORLD XMIN 10` and `WORLD XMAX 40` in the batch file to look at a more reasonable range).
+There will now be 16 output files, rather than just 2 - there is a core edge output for every atom - `cbn_ B 1    K1     B:exi_core_edge.dat` is the core edge result for the boron with the missing 1s electron.
+The spaces in the file name can be a bit awkward so let's rename it to `cbn_BExi.dat`.
+Let's plot it on xmgrace, using the same method as before (include the lines `WORLD XMIN 10` and `WORLD XMAX 40` in the batch file to look at a more reasonable range).
 This is the output:

 ![Supercell 1s output](222_super.png)